Uniform Approximation with Quadratic Neural Networks

 In order to prove Lemma \ref{le5} we need some preliminary results.
-We show that ReQU neural network can represent the identity in a bounded symmetric domain.
-That is, using ReQU activation function, we can construct a shallow ReQU neural network (with only two neurons in the hidden layer) that represents the map $f(x)=x$ for any $x\in [-1, 1]^d$.
+We show that ReQU neural networks can represent the identity function within a bounded symmetric domain.
+In particular, we show that using the ReQU activation function, it is possible to construct a shallow ReQU neural network (with only two neurons in the hidden layer) that accurately represents the mapping $f(x)=x$ for any $x\in [-1, 1]^d$.

-The network $\Phi_{id}$ can be used to synchronize the number of hidden layers for two networks.
-Moreover, it can be also applied to shift the input value to the succeeding layer.
-Thus, we need the following notations:
+The network $\Phi_{id}$ can be used to synchronize the number of hidden layers between two networks.
+Additionally, it can be employed to adjust the input values for the succeeding layer.
+For this purpose, we introduce the following notations: